 Royal Star Magnolia

-A unique and stunning hedge choice, Royal Star (Magnolia stellata ‘Royal Star’) is covered in double, white, fragrant blooms in spring, followed by lush green foliage through the summer and fall.
+A unique and stunning Flowering hedge choice, Royal Star (Magnolia stellata ‘Royal Star’) is covered in double, white, fragrant blooms in spring, followed by lush green foliage through the summer and fall.
 The flower buds just before blooming are delightfully fuzzy and unique as well.
 The flowers are the main attraction for this variety, so if you are looking for the hedge with the most stunning floral display, this is the one.
-Often grown as a standalone specimen tree, it makes even more of an impact when planted en masse as a hedge.
+Often grown as a standalone specimen tree, it makes even more of an impact when planted in mass as a hedge.
 One of the best flowering shrubs to consider.

 Royal Star is deciduous and hardy in USDA zones 5-9.

-Cherry-laurels are extremely popular privacy hedges because they are fast-growing and evergreen.
+Cherry laurels are extremely popular privacy & Ornamental Hedges because they are fast-growing and evergreen.
 They have the added benefit of having beautiful flowers in spring as well.
 English (Prunus laurocerasus), Schip (Prunus laurocerasus ‘Schipkaensis’), and Portuguese (Prunus lusitanica) cherry-laurels bloom in April-May.
 White flower spikes are followed by beautiful black fruits that are bird-friendly but toxic to humans and other animals.
 If desired, fruit set can easily be prevented by stripping the flowers from the plants in spring.
 One of the best flowering shrubs to plant.

 Cherry-laurels are broadleaf evergreens and grow in USDA zones 6-9.

 Masses of white flowers adorn these firethorn hedges in May-June.
 They are followed by abundant, bright-orange berries that persist from fall through late winter.
 The berries are bird-friendly, but the plants are a deterrent for deer and prowlers as the branches have many sharp thorns.
 Great for planting under windows or in areas where a hedge is desired for privacy or security.
 Firethorn Hedges are good to consider for flowering hedges.
 Flowers and berries are also wonderful in floral arrangements.

 Teton Firethorn is evergreen and hardy in USDA zones 6-9.